nahata-shailesh/CG3002/README.md

 These libraries could simply be installed by using the `pip3` installer command.
 Just enter `pip3 install <Library name>` to install a specific package.
 For eg: In order to install numpy, type `pip3 install numpy` on your commmand line.

 ## Run Prediction Script:
 Once installation of all the above packages is done, you are ready to run our prediction script `multimodel_prediction.py`.
-HOwever, make sure you have your server running and note down the IP Address of your server and the port at which it is running.
+However, make sure you have your server running and note down the IP Address of your server and the port at which it is running.
 Then simply enter `python3 multimodel_prediction.py <server ip> <port no>` to run the script.
 For eg: `python3 multimodel_prediction.py 192.168.43.230 5555`

 That's it!
 Now go ahead and dance as our system predicts all your dance moves!